 - 1 egg

 - 1 14 ounce sheet all butter frozen puff pastry, thawed

 - Lightly flour work surface.
-Roll out puff pastry lightly...just to smooth.
-Brush surface with beaten egg.
-Spread basil-garlic mixture over surface, then sprinkled with cheese.
-Arrange prosciutto over top of cheese.
+Roll out puff pastry lightly, just to smooth.
+Brush the surface with the beaten egg.
+Sprinkle basil over the surface, then sprinkle with cheese.

-- Slice at scant ½ inch intervals and place rounds on baking sheets.
+- Slice at scant ½-inch intervals and place rounds on baking sheets.
 Brush with egg wash.

 - Bake for 15 minutes or till golden brown.
-Remove to wire racks and cool 10 minutes before serving.
+Remove to wire racks and cool for 10 minutes before serving.

 Puff pastry bakes best when it's cold.
 If your sliced unbaked pinwheels have gotten warm, pop them in the refrigerator to chill before baking.